ggpwnkthx/coach-installer/README.md

 I call it "COACH - Cluster Of Arbitrary, Cheap, Hardware", and this is what it does so far:

+### Bootstrap
+* Runs the Auto-Installer
+* Sets up a static IP (will check if is in use) based on a given CIDR
+* Initialized the ceph cluster.
+* Creates a cephFS instance
+* Sets up DHCP for the given CIDR
+* Sets up DNS for the DHCP clients.

 ### Auto-Installer
 * If run on a Dell system, install Dell OMSA
 * If Mellanox devices detected, install MLNX OFED (4.0) [will update firmware from source code and flash latest PXE ROM if ConnectX2]